roxon3000/RESolution/README.md

 8. Retrains original raw meta data and data streams for further analysis.
 9. Attempts to translate proprietary character tables using embedded Unicode font directives for text/string searches.
 This functionality is still experimental.

+#### Run instructions
+PdfREParser.py is the primary controller of the project.
+The script takes one argument, which is the relative file path of the PDF file to be parsed.

+#### Test intructions
+Some unit tests are included in the /tests folder, but these need to be expanded upon.
+VS Studio has issues with debuging python in test mode.
+Many PDF examples that were used for initial testing are included in the /examples folder.

 ## REAnalyzer
 The purpose of the python based REAnalyzer is to take the tokenzied source artifacts and analyze them by running configurable rules against the JSON.
 The project currently only is designed to process PDF files, but any file format could be incorporated as long as it is feasible to be represented in JSON.